glasklart/hd/README.md

 #### Troubleshooting: Finding Blank iTunes IDs ####

-The only reason we've found for a iTunes ID to be blank is if you've pirated the app.
+The only reason we've found for AppInfo to have a blank `ItemID` field, is if you've pirated the app.
 We don't condone piracy, but occasionally an app must be installed outside of the App Store ecosystem.
 For example, if it was pulled from the store, or the newest version has a bug that makes it unusable.

 In those cases, to find the iTunes ID you'll want to:

 * Open the iTunes Store
-* Navigate to the app you're wanting to make a request for
+* Navigate to the app you want to make a request for
 * Right click on the name of the app
 * Choose "Copy Link"
 * Paste the link somewhere and look at it